Surge Logo

 Coca-Cola continued investing in marketing in 2020, focusing on nostalgia for the 1990s.
 A digital campaign with retro-styled ads and interactive social media features was introduced to attract current and potential customers.

 For the brand, 2021 was a year of innovation.
-The firm released a new drink called Zero Sugar in response to consumer demand for lower-calorie options.
+The firm launched a new drink, Zero Sugar, in response to consumer demand for lower-calorie options.
 By making this change, the company could still compete in the diet energy drink market without sacrificing its distinctive flavor.

 By introducing the Energy line in 2022, the brand increased its market share in the energy drink industry.
-These beverages positioned themselves as a more serious substitute for regular options for customers looking for a potent energy boost thanks to their greater caffeine content and extra energy ingredients.
+These beverages positioned themselves as a more serious alternative to regular options for customers seeking a potent energy boost, thanks to their higher caffeine content and additional energy ingredients.

 Its emphasis on sustainability characterized 2023.
 The brand switched to more environmentally friendly packaging, such as aluminum cans instead of plastic bottles.
-This program was a component of Coca-Cola’s larger environmental impact reduction plan.
+This program was part of Coca-Cola’s broader plan to reduce its environmental impact.

-The brand also released a limited edition, “Throwback Edition,” in 2023, including the original 1990s packaging.
+The brand also released a limited-edition “Throwback Edition” in 2023, featuring the original 1990s packaging.
 This campaign aimed to draw collectors and strengthen the product’s nostalgic appeal.

 To keep people interested in the product, the brand collaborated with influencers, arranged special events, and actively connected with followers on social media.